aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/ruby/ruby-programmers-guide/loading-and-saving-in-ruby/_index.md

 ﻿---
-title: Loading And Saving in Ruby – Aspose.Words for Java
+title: Loading And Saving in Ruby
+second_title: Aspose.Words for Java
 articleTitle: Loading And Saving in Ruby
 linktitle: Loading And Saving in Ruby
 description: "Loading And Saving Documents using Ruby."